toivoh/tt07-basilisc-2816-cpu/docs/info.md

 ## Execution timing

-The that it takes to execute differemt instructions is influenced by 4 main factors:
+The time that it takes to execute different instructions depends on 4 main factors:

 - the number of execution cycles needed for a given instruction,
 - cycles needed to wait for access to the TX channel, for instructions that send read/write requests to memory,